corda/corda/docs/source/node-explorer.rst

 .. note:: Alternatively, you may start the demo nodes from within IntelliJ using either of the run configurations
           ``Explorer - demo nodes`` or ``Explorer - demo nodes (simulation)``

+.. note:: It is also possible to start the Explorer GUI from IntelliJ via ``Explorer - GUI`` run configuration, provided that the optional TornadoFX plugin has been installed first.

 .. note:: Use the Explorer in conjunction with the Trader Demo and Bank of Corda samples to use other *Issuer* nodes.

 Interface